Stieneee/wrt-link/README.md

 ### Calling

-The binary is called with the following three arguemnts.
+The binary is called with the following three arguments.

 - API_ENDPOINT - The reporting HTTP endpoint.
 - ROUTER_ID - The unique ID of the router.